 To make your dream come true, trekkers should at least start engaging their physical bodies in a form.
 This can be through regular exercise like cycling, swimming, hiking, walking, jogging, etc at least an hour per day.
 Climbing for 6-7 hours per day at a high altitude won’t be an easy task for any.

-No matter how many time you have been to the Everest Base Camp is not an excusable solution, every time you trek will be a new journey for your body.
+No matter how many times you have been to the Everest Base Camp is not an excusable solution, every time you trek will be a new journey for your body.
 To maintain a regular pace physical exercise is a must to do before joining Everest trekking or any high altitude trek in Nepal.

 Discover Altitude hope this information will be useful for any trekkers planning for Everest Base Camp Trek.
 All the information provided above is totally informative with experience, as our team shares a large amount of experience related to Everest Base Camp Trekking, with travelers from different countries, different races, and gender.